 Issue a Cease-and-Desist Letter as a Formal Warning

-A lawyer can send a cease-and-desist letter demanding the false statement be removed before proceeding with a lawsuit.
-It often resolves the issue without going to court.
+A Minnesota defamation lawyer can send a cease-and-desist letter demanding the false statement be removed before proceeding with a lawsuit.
+In most cases, this resolves the issue without having to go to court.

 Understand the Time Limits for Filing a Defamation Case